-5 ways to streamline your service while keeping customer experience at the core
+5 ways to enhance your customer experience

 The ecosystem for the management of short term accommodation is becoming increasingly complex.
 Hoteliers often find themselves faced with an endless to-do list.
 Beyond your role of manager, you’re likely required to also wear the hat of administrator, accountant, problem-solver, salesperson, marketer, planner, and even tech-troubleshooter.